We are Number One! With 5% of the world population, the United States has nearly 25% of people in prison: 2.2 million individuals.

 #HALTSolitary is the New York Campaign for Alternatives to Isolated Confinement (CAIC).
 Their goal is sweeping reform of New York’s use of solitary confinement and other forms of extreme isolation in state prisons and local jails.
 They pursue this goal through public education, community organizing, and support of the Humane Alternative to Long-Term (HALT) Solitary Confinement Act, which is currently making its way through the New York State Legislature.

 HALT sponsors rallies to lobby state legislation in Albany.
-They just had a rally on February 8th: Email for #HALTSolitary call to action
+Here is the call to action from March 1st: Urgent Action Needed for #HALTsolitary

 Visit the website to sign up for future events.

 The Humane Alternatives to Long-Term Solitary Confinement Act (HALT), S.2836, will:

 – Limit the use of segregated confinement in state prisons and county jails and implement alternative rehabilitative measures, including the creation of Residential Rehabilitation Units (RRU).